 Quick Note: The importance of the ability to strip off a second mortgage lien in Chapter 13 cannot be understated in this real estate market.
 Many homeowners find that their homes are tens of thousands of dollars underwater.
 In such circumstances, it is worth checking to see if the second mortgage can be removed.

 It is possible to engage in foreclosure defense after a Chapter 7 bankruptcy, or, in some cases, while the Chapter 7 is pending.
 Moreover, if you have limited equity in your home, a Chapter 7 bankruptcy before or after a successful mortgage defense may allow you to discharge your other debts while keeping your home.

 Although it is not always a better option than bankruptcy, foreclosure defense has helped many Pennsylvania homeowners stay in their homes.
-However, whether it is foreclosure defense, bankruptcy, short sale, or mortgage modification, it is important to know that you do have options when facing foreclosure.
+However, whether it is foreclosure defense, bankruptcy, short sale, or mortgage modification, it is essential to know that you have options when facing foreclosure.
 A good bankruptcy attorney will be able to explain when foreclosure defense is a better option than bankruptcy.